zannloo/tp/docs/UserGuide.md

 ### Consolidated Information

 As a project-based module, CS2103T tutors have to juggle multiple groups **within** multiple tutorial slots.
-ProfBook
-aims to expedite this process by allowing you keep track of all your groups and their progress within a centralised location.
-You would be able to traverse between the different groups quickly through familiar linux commands.
+ProfBook aims to expedite this process by allowing you keep track of all your groups and their progress within a centralised location.
+You would be able to traverse between the different groups quickly through familiar Linux commands.

 ### Student and Group Management

-ProfBook aids with the **management of student and group information**.Profbook efficiently encapsulates information of every project group so that you can easily monitor their progress and relevant information **seamlessly**.
-You can effortlessly **add, delete and edit students or group** and even **move students from one group to another**.
+ProfBook aids with the **management of student and group information**.
+ProfBook efficiently encapsulates information of every project group so that you can easily monitor their progress and relevant information seamlessly.
+You can effortlessly **add, delete and edit students or groups** and even **move students from one group to another**.

 ### Task Management

 ProfBook aids with the **management of task information**.
-You can easily **allocate tasks to specific student or group** and track their progress.
+You can quickly **allocate tasks to specific student or group** and track their progress.

 <div class="page-break-before">